 As a financial journalist, I have to admit something potentially embarrassing: I didn’t know anything about pre-qualifying for a credit card until a few years into my career.
 In my

 If I would have used the American Express pre-qualify tool before applying, I would have known that, as somebody who was not even 20 years old with a part-time job making french fries, I wouldn’t be approved for the card.
 In fact, the perfect card for me at the time had a $500 credit limit and an interest rate equal to your average payday loan.

 Even now that I’m a lot older, a little wiser and have a more respectable bank account balance, getting pre-qualified still makes sense.
 Why go through the long, boring and annoying process of a credit card application if you’re going to get rejected anyway?
 Plus, your credit score will take a hit for no reason if you don’t get approved.

 Bank of America offers a lot of great credit cards, so let’s take a closer look at the Bank of America pre-approval and pre-qualification process.
 It’s worth doing before you complete a Bank of America credit card application.

 Check your SPAM folder and you’ll probably see a good sampling of the credit cards currently on the market.
 For every offer you see, there are dozens more that you don’t see.
 Most of those pre-approved credit card offers should die in your SPAM folder.
 But some of them are worth checking out.

 Pre-qualifying does two things: It gives you a strong indication of your chances of qualifying for a credit card, and you’ll see a larger selection of credit card choices.
 Just because you saw a Capital One commercial, complete with Vikings and questionable acting, doesn’t mean that it’s the perfect card for you.
-Pre-qualifying will show you a bunch of others cards you didn’t know existed.
+Pre-qualifying will show you a bunch of

 How Does Pre-Qualification Work?